renatolinsdigital/bank-api-node/README.md

 ## Running this project locally

- - 1 - Download or clone this project and have a .env file in root folder, having these variables:
+ - 1 - Download or clone this project and rename .env.example to .env, setting variables to:

 ```yaml
     DATA_PATH="data"